| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 surpassing the U.S. in CO2 emission, but isn't required to improve

 (therefore, the U.S. shouldn't bother).
-First, China did participate to
+First, China is now investing

-that efficiency (at least industrial efficiency) is higher in the
+Some argue that efficiency (at least industrial efficiency) is higher

-U.S./CO2 emission is lower per unit of GDP.
-Differences in purchasing
+in the U.S./CO2 emission is lower per unit of GDP.
+Differences in

-power can influence that picture, and the U.S. has also shifted much of
+purchasing power aside, the U.S. has also shifted much of it's energy

-it's energy intensive manufacturing overseas and become more of a "service
+intensive manufacturing overseas and become more of a "service economy".

-economy".
-As a result, we're indirectly responsible for part of China's
+As a result, we're indirectly responsible for part of China's carbon

 and is made by selecting a short, exceptionally warm period as a basis

-century helped make 1998 a record year in the CRU surface dataset, with
+helped make 1998 a record year in the CRU surface dataset, with 2005

-2005 being a close second (the NASA and NOAA data, which unlike CRU represents
+being a close second (the NASA and NOAA data, which unlike CRU

-on trends of greater than a decade, relative to a long-term
+change is based on trends of greater than a decade, relative to a

-average, it's invalid to make claims based on individual years.
+long-term average, it's invalid to make claims based on individual

-with later years (particularly those affected by la niña) being
+later years (particularly those affected by la niña) being a bit cooler,

-a bit cooler, the averages remain anomalous in the longer-term context, and 11 of the warmest on record were in the last 13 years.
-And because the exchange of heat between the oceans and the atmosphere can vary, some modest near-term cooling of the atmosphere doesn't necessarily mean Earth is actually losing more heat.
+the ten warmest years on record all occurred in the past decade.
+And because the exchange of heat between the oceans and the atmosphere can vary, some modest near-term cooling of the atmosphere wouldn't necessarily mean Earth is actually losing more heat.
 See here for more.

 Flawed petitions used in attempts to debunk anthropogenic global warming